jara001/f1tenth-rules/rules_v3.md

 - A speed limit may be employed for this practice, especially when it is Shared.

-### Violations

-- Teams are not allowed to obstructing other teams by any means (e.g., leaving a stationary car on the track outside of the designated area).
-- Teams are not allowed to endanger other teams and cars by an inappropriate behaviour.

-_Note: Racing violations are not applied here._

-_Note: Penalties are not the same as violations._

 ## Inspection

 The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.